The-HackOps/AyurSutra/README.md

 ## Usage

-* Use the role-based demo credentials (below) to log in as a Patient or Doctor.
+* Switch Roles: Use the toggle buttons on the Sign-In page to switch between Patient and Doctor interfaces.
-* Explore the dashboards, create or view mocked therapy sessions, and check visual analytics.
+* Book & Approve: Book a therapy as a Patient and see it appear for approval in the Doctor's Manage Schedule tab.
+* Analyze: Check the "Patient Feedback" and "Progress" tabs to see visual health trends.

 ---